Equality, Diversity and Inclusivity

 University support for staff and students can be found in the Dignity and Respect webpages and the Report and Support webpages (specifically for students).
 Members of the University can find out more about our work on Sharepoint.

-The Department of Physics and Astronomy at the University of Leicester adheres to the Equality Act 2010 and to the University's Dignity at Work Policy, and is fully committed to achieving all the equality objectives defined by it.
+The School of Physics and Astronomy adheres to the Equality Act 2010 and to the University's Dignity at Work Policy, and is fully committed to achieving all the equality objectives defined by it.